Windows 10 includes a reliable and comprehensive diagnostic system for both the software and the host hardware.

 1. Open Windows (Win + R) and type the perfmon / report command and press Enter.

-2. It will start immediately procedure data collection for 60 seconds.
-It may take up to another 60 seconds for the report to be produced, depending on the speeds of your systems and disks.
+2. The data collection process will start shortly for 60 seconds.
+It may take up to 60 seconds for the report to be produced, it depends on the speeds of your systems and discs.

 3. When finished, you should see the system diagnostic report where you can check.